/

 Introduction: Why Pinot Noir Wine is a Global Favorite

 Pinot Noir, often dubbed the “heartbreak grape,” captivates wine lovers with its delicate structure and expressive character.
 Known for its versatility, elegant style, and food-friendliness, this noble grape variety delivers layers of flavors that reflect its terroir like few other varietal wines.
-At Cellar Beast Winehouse, our commitment to crafting terroir-driven wines shines through in our 2022 Pinot Noir Reserve—a graceful and balanced Pinot from California’s Santa Maria Valley.
+At Cellar Beast Winehouse, our commitment to crafting terroir-driven wines shines through in our 2023 Pinot Noir Reserve—a graceful and balanced Pinot from Oregon's Williamette Valley.

 What Does Pinot Noir Wine Taste Like?